-I have put together some references for everyone to take note of and hopefully benefit from with ease and maybe even pleasure.
+This pandemic has gone on far longer than many people had expected.
+Precautions may be in place for an extended period of time, especially with the cold weather months just beginning.
+Back in March, I put together some references for everyone to take note of and hopefully benefit from with ease and maybe even pleasure.
 The long, comprehensive lists below may be helpful to refer to regularly and include subjects such as cleaning/disinfecting, checking on and helping neighbors and seniors and loads of ideas for activities and entertainment for all ages.
-I will add new things to the lists on regular basis.

 As long as we do not become ill and can somehow stay afloat financially, this time that so many of us may have to spend at home may actually be a perfect chance to handle some tasks that we have procrastinated… such as organizing possessions, making repairs or improvements, or even things that are far more simple, such as making phone calls, writing letters, cleaning out computer files.
 You name it.
 If you have complained about not having enough time to handle certain special tasks, you may have just had that fall into your lap.
 Or, if you have found yourself complaining that you don’t have enough rest or leisure time, please seize this moment.
 It’s better that the time fell into your lap, rather than into your lungs, of course.
 To find out more about information as to what to do with spare time spent at home, please scroll down for tips, ideas and serious considerations.

 As of now, it seems that places such as grocery stores, US Post Offices, pharmacies, doctor offices, banks, gas stations and other convenience businesses and services will remain open until further notice, so we can still try to keep some of our daily routines somewhat normal.
 However, we should all continue to proceed with much caution as we interact with other people and we should be more careful of what we touch, etc.